allisonjr-bamfordrk/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clean, maintainable code that's easy to understand and modify.
 Avoid unnecessary complexity; it often leads to bugs, harder debugging, and less collaboration.
 Remember, you're not just writing code for the computer to execute but also for humans to read and comprehend.
 The best solutions are often those that elegantly solve a problem with the least amount of code."

 "Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' - Donald Knuth.
 Focus on making your code correct first, then optimize if and where performance measurements indicate the need.
 Always balance between efficiency and readability, because over-optimized code can be hard to maintain and extend."

+# 2024-01-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, strive for clear, concise code that's easy to understand and maintain.
+Remember that complex systems often arise from simple, well-designed components.
+Always aim to reduce complexity by breaking down problems into manageable modules, using abstractions wisely, and avoiding premature optimization.
+And above all, write code as if the person who ends up maintaining it is a violent psychopath who knows where you live."

+This quote, while not specifically about programming, holds profound relevance in the field.
+The essence of good programming lies not just in making things work, but in making them work elegantly and enduringly, which often means keeping it simple.